-- An initial assessment appointment will be charged at an hourly rate of £65 – the price and timing will be agreed prior to the assessment with you over the telephone.
+- An initial assessment appointment will be charged at an hourly rate of £65 – the timing will be agreed prior to the assessment with you over the telephone.
 Many children can be assessed within the first appointment but others may need a more in-depth assessment and a couple of sessions to complete this.

 - A Speech and Language summary or Progress Report is £30.

 - A more detailed Speech and Language Assessment, Reassessment and or Treatment Report is £90 or charged hourly up to a maximum of £260.

 - Individual therapy sessions are charged at £65.
 The session fee includes all planning and preparation, 30 minutes face to face, liaison, note keeping and email.
 Only online appointments are being offered now and in the foreseeable future.